-There were no changes in benefit terms for the June 30, 2018 valuation.
+There were no changes in benefit terms affecting the actuarial valuation used for the June 30, 2020 measurement date.

 Pension Plan Investments

 The long-term expected rate of return on pension plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of pension plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.